Vaishnav-Sabari-Girish/arduino-cli-interactive/README.md

 - [x] Install Libraries
 - [x] View Install Libraries
 - [x] Search , compile and upload the examples of the installed libraries
-- [ ] Basic Examples of beginner codes like Blink , print to serail monitor etc. (Expected in V1.0.4, coming soon .....)
+- [ ] Basic Examples of beginner codes like Blink , print to serial monitor etc. (Expected in V1.0.4, coming soon .....)
 - [ ] Serial Monitor.
 (Expected in V1.0.3 or V1.0.4).
 - [ ] TL;DR to make it easier to use `aci` (Expected in V1.0.4)